AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 ### Abstract classes

 These are classes that serve as a **base for other classes**.
 Used by Adobe to rationalize the DOM structure, they provide a common set of properties and methods, but typically cannot be instantiated themselves nor manipulated by add-on developers.
 Instead, they are meant to be inherited and extended by other subclasses.
 These subclasses can then implement the abstract class's methods.
-In the Reference, we can identify abstract classes such as `FillableNode`, `Node` and `BaseNode`.
+In the Reference, you can identify abstract classes such as `FillableNode`, `Node`, and `BaseNode`.

 ### Static classes